vecno-io/metafab-godot-ui/readme.md

 * Godot MetaFab API: 1.0.0
 * MetaFab API Version: 1.3.0

-Demo for a Godot Engine add-on that wraps the MetaFab's API into simple HTTPRequest nodes while providing a static interface class with callbacks that behave like one-off signals.
+Demo for a Godot Engine add-on that wraps the MetaFab API into a static interface class with callbacks that behave like one-off signals.

 ---

-The Godot Engine add-on can be found at: https://github.com/vecno-io/metafab-godot A complete MetaFab API references and guides can be found at: https://trymetafab.com
+The Godot Engine Add-On can be found at: [github.com/vecno-io/metafab-godot](https://github.com/vecno-io/metafab-godot)

+The complete MetaFab API references and guides can be found at: [trymetafab.com](https://trymetafab.com)